Coder-Python/real-estate-price-prediction/README.md

 The base url return "Alive !" when the server is up and running.

-The "/predict" endpoint with POST method is used to make prediction : https://flask-api-ysw1.onrender.com/predict
+The "/predict" endpoint with POST method is used to make a prediction : https://flask-api-ysw1.onrender.com/predict

 ## Data format :